danylaksono/geomorpher/README.md

 };
 ```

-See `examples/custom-projection.js` for detailed examples.
+See `examples/maplibre/projections/index.html` for a browser-based custom projection demo.

 ### 2. Drop the morph straight into Leaflet (compat)